 Strategically Combine Layers for Best Cyber Security

-While this article describes many cyber security tactics, the way they’re combined makes a big difference in how effective they’re going to be.
+While this article describes many cyber security tactics, the way they’re combined makes a big difference in how effective they will be.
 You can’t just cobble together a bunch of tools and hope for the best.
-You’ll get your best protection when you have experts at the helm, determining what technology tools will create a strong defense, and supporting them with non-technical policies that guide employee behavior.
+Instead, when you have experts at the helm, you’ll get your best protection, determining what technology tools will create a strong defense and supporting them with non-technical policies that guide employee behavior.

-It can be tough for a small IT support team to manage cyber security for businesses.
-Cyber security is a specialized expertise that's different from traditional IT management.
+It can be challenging for a small IT support team to manage cyber security for businesses.
+Cyber security is a specialized expertise that’s different from traditional IT management.

 Accent Computer Solutions is an MSSP and Managed IT Service provider located in Southern California.
 We offer cyber assessments and partner with companies to create a security strategy that meets evolving cyber risks.
 Contact us, and we’ll get you the information you need to evaluate your current security measures properly.

 About Accent Computer Solutions